panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 myCat instanceof Cat; // => true
 ```

 But some behavior of `typeof` and `instanceof` can be confusing.
-Especially at the edge cases.
-You have to be aware of the type checking pitfalls in advance.
+The edge cases are wiser to know in advance.

-This post explains 5 common pitfalls you might encouter when using `typeof` and `instanceof`.
+This post explains 5 common pitfalls encountered when using `typeof` and `instanceof`.
 Plus you'll find useful type checking best practices.

 ## 1. The type of null